Ismael-VC/PyReCall.jl/README.md

 Multidimensional NumPy arrays (`ndarray`) are supported and can be converted to the native Julia `Array` type, which makes a copy of the data.

-Alternatively, the PyCall module also provides a new type `PyArray` (a subclass of `AbstractArray`) which implements a no-copy wrapper around a NumPy array (currently of numeric types or objects only).
-Just use `PyArray` as the return type of a `pycall` returning an `ndarray`, or call `PyArray(o::PyObject)` on an `ndarray` object `o`.
+Alternatively, the PyReCall module also provides a new type `PyArray` (a subclass of `AbstractArray`) which implements a no-copy wrapper around a NumPy array (currently of numeric types or objects only).
+Just use `PyArray` as the return type of a `PyReCall` returning an `ndarray`, or call `PyArray(o::PyObject)` on an `ndarray` object `o`.
 (Technically, a `PyArray` works for any Python object that uses the NumPy array interface to provide a data pointer and shape information.)

-Conversely, when passing arrays *to* Python, Julia `Array` types are converted to `PyObject` types *without* making a copy via NumPy, e.g. when passed as `pycall` arguments.
+Conversely, when passing arrays *to* Python, Julia `Array` types are converted to `PyObject` types *without* making a copy via NumPy, e.g. when passed as `PyReCall` arguments.

 #### PyVector

-The PyCall module provides a new type `PyVector` (a subclass of `AbstractVector`) which implements a no-copy wrapper around an arbitrary Python list or sequence object.
+The PyReCall module provides a new type `PyVector` (a subclass of `AbstractVector`) which implements a no-copy wrapper around an arbitrary Python list or sequence object.
 (Unlike `PyArray`, the `PyVector` type is not limited to `NumPy` arrays, although using `PyArray` for the latter is generally more efficient.)
-Just use `PyArray` as the return type of a `pycall` returning a list or sequence object (including tuples), or call `PyVector(o::PyObject)` on a sequence object `o`.
+Just use `PyArray` as the return type of a `PyReCall` returning a list or sequence object (including tuples), or call `PyVector(o::PyObject)` on a sequence object `o`.